To make them versatile control and monitoring devices, all ARTIK modules provide many programmable signal pins.

 Configuring and using programmable pins is probably something you've done with other devices.
 Pin reference numbering in the code is one aspect of using a programmable pin that can be tricky.
 Here's why.

-- The ARTIK 520 and 1020 have connectors J26 and J27, with pin numbers 0-13 extending across both.
-Those numbers are referenced by the Arduino IDE.
+The ARTIK 520 and 1020 have connectors J26 and J27, with pin numbers 0-13 extending across both.
+The same numbers are referenced by the Arduino IDE.

 - The Arduino development environment simplifies programming by internally mapping pin position number to the right I/O port address.

-sysfsenvironment, on the other hand, maps these pin locations to GPIO "export" numbers, which are not the same across most of the ARTIK development boards.
+sysfsenvironment map these pin locations to GPIO "export" numbers, which are usually not the same across ARTIK boards.

 - The kernel code itself assigns the pins by signal name to internal I/O port addresses (not export number); these port addresses again differ across ARTIK module types.